caglaryalcin/linux-scripts/README.md

 <details><summary>pg4-mirth.sh</summary>&nbsp;

 After the ubuntu-based distro's is first setup, you can install Mirth Connect and pgAdmin4 in with this script.
+I made this script for my job.

 Download script with wget.